Updated April, 2023

-Steps in Computing Your CSR
+Steps in Computing Your CSR2

-Finding Your Farmland – section, township and range numbers
+Finding Your Farmland – Section, Township, and Range Numbers

-- On the left side of the screen, under "Quick Navigation" click on "PLSS (Section, Township, Range)”
+- On the left side of the screen, under "Quick Navigation" click on "PLSS (Section, Township, Range)."

-Finding the section, township and range numbers for your farmland
+Finding the section, township, and range numbers for your farmland:

-- If you do not know the section number for your farmland, leave blank for now and click "view”.
+- If you do not know the section number for your farmland, leave the value blank for now and click "view" in Web Soil Survey.
 A map of the township in which your farmland is located will appear.
-Using reference information such as towns, roads, farmsteads, railroads and other factors, find your farmland on the map and identify the corresponding section number in which the land is located.
-Now enter the section number and left click "View" again and a map of the section in which your farmland is located will appear.
+Using reference information such as towns, roads, farmsteads, railroads, and other factors, find your farmland on the map and identify the corresponding section number in which the land is located.
+Now enter the section number and left click "View" again and the map will zoom to the section in which your farmland is located.

-c.
-This information also appears as part of the legal description on any legal papers associated with your farmland.
+- This information also appears as part of the legal description on any legal papers associated with your farmland.

-d.
-Consult a Farm Plat and Directory for the county.
+- Consult a Farm Plat and Directory for the county.